-It would be wise to see the doctor if the nightmares or night terrors are frequent, severe, disruptive, dangerous, happen at an unusual age or seem to affect your child’s performance during the day by causing sleepiness.
+See your doctor if the nightmares or night terrors are frequent, severe, disruptive, dangerous, happen at an unusual age or seem to affect your child’s performance during the day by causing sleepiness.
 Your doctor may want to rule out another medical disorder related to sleep.

 Sleep disorders are very common in childhood and most of the time there are no underlying medical conditions.
 Your local doctor and Paediatrician are very familiar with these problems and can offer help.

-- Night Terrors usually happen one or two hours after falling asleep and can be very frightening for parents and carers.
+- Night terrors usually happen one or two hours after falling asleep and can be very frightening for parents and carers.
 Do not try to wake your child, but gently keep them out of harm’s way until it passes.
 Keep the home environment safe.

 - Make sure your child gets enough sleep, by keeping regular bedtime routines and regular and wake-up times.